 - Try using separate browsers on your computer for each project.
 This helps keeps your tabs separate and streamlined as you work.
 For example: as a base, our content producer has 3 separate browsers on her laptop; one for her personal email, one for Generator, and one for Generator’s social media.
 She will add browsers for additional projects or contracts that come up.

-- You can also set up separate emails for each project.
+- You can also set up separate e-mails accounts for each project.
 This is another way to filter information and help you manage your time.

 You may already be using GMail as your email server but one of its most powerful tools may have been hiding from you in plain sight.
 This video tutorial demonstrates how to organize a GMail Inbox with GMail Labels and Automatic Filters.
 Some favourite labels by our staff include: Taxes, To Do, Pending (Follow-Up), Waiting for Response:

 The Archive option in Google is a great way to maximize your use of labels.
 Archiving an email automatically moves it from your inbox to the folders that it has been labeled with.
 What if the email has multiple labels?
 Do not fear!
 An email that has been archived with multiple labels will show up under each label’s folder!

 We all subscribe to various newsletters and other group email chains, but sometimes they can clog up your inbox.
 You can set up filters to organize these emails in a way that suits you; options include automatically marking as read, or automatically labeling and archiving emails from certain email addresses.
 This can also be extremely helpful to keep your inbox clear when working on a deadline.
 You can also set up separate inboxes under this option - for example, you can filter all emails from staff to one inbox, and have all other emails go to another.